 Subscribe for full access to International Olympic Committee - IOC's profile

-International Olympic Committee - IOC sells broadcasting rights of its 14 multi-Sport competitions to 316 companies globally, covering 53 countries.
+International Olympic Committee - IOC sells broadcasting rights of its 14 winter sports and multi-Sport competitions to 316 companies globally, covering 53 countries.
 International Olympic Committee - IOC's rights holders include America Movil.
-International Olympic Committee - IOC currently holds 31 broadcasting rights for sports competitions including aquatics and swimming, gymnastics, marathon, field hockey and badminton.
+International Olympic Committee - IOC currently holds 31 broadcasting rights for sports competitions including field hockey, aquatics and swimming, marathon, badminton and gymnastics.

 Example Sports Rights Customers